vttale/serve-stale/README.md

    [ Discussion point: capping values with the high order bit as being max positive, rather than 0, is a change from [RFC2181].
-Also, we could use this opportunity to recommend a much more sane maximum value like 604800 seconds, one week. ]
+Also, we could use this opportunity to recommend a much more sane maximum value like 604800 seconds, one week, instead of the literal maximum of 68 years. ]

 6. EDNS Option